Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Optimal bidder's response given the distribution of the competition

 \begin{definition}[Thresholded bidding strategies] A bidding strategy $\beta$ is called a thresholded bidding strategy if and only if there exists $r>0$ such that for all $x < r, h_{\beta}(x) = \psi_B(\beta(x)) = 0$.
 This family of functions can be parametrized with

 with $r \in \mathbb{R}$ and $\gamma: \mathbb{R} \rightarrow \mathbb{R}$ continuous and increasing. \end{definition}

 This class of continuous bidding strategies has two degrees of freedom : the threshold $r$ such that for all $x < r, h_{\beta}(x) = 0$ and the strategy $\gamma$ used beyond the threshold.
-We do not restrict the class of functions of $\gamma$ that can be used beyond the threshold (beside being continuous and increasing).
-All the strategies defined in this class have the property to have a reserve value equal to zero, i.e. their reserve price is equal to their minimum bid, when the seller is welfare benevolent and the virtual value of $\gamma$ is positive beyond $r$.
-We show that there exists an optimal threshold $r$ for the strategic bidder that depends on the competition and that the optimal strategy to use for $x > r$ is to be truthful.
-The next lemma computes this optimal thresholded strategy by deriving a variant of Lemma \ref{lemma:directDerivativeRevenueSecondPriceAuction} in the class of thresholded strategies.
+We do not restrict the functions $\gamma$ that can be used beyond the threshold (beside being continuous and increasing).
+All the strategies defined in this class have the property that their reserve value is equal to zero, i.e. their reserve price is equal to their minimum bid, when the seller is welfare benevolent and the virtual value of $\gamma$ is positive beyond $r$.
+We first prove that the optimal regularity-preserving strategy belongs to the class of thresholded strategies.
+(We repeat that throughout the paper we assume that the strategic bidder draws values independently of the competition.)

-\begin{lemma} Suppose that only one bidder is strategic, let G denote the CDF of the maximum value of the competition and g the corresponding pdf.
-Denote by $U(\beta_r^\gamma)$ the utility of the bidder using the strategy $\beta_r^\gamma$ according to the parametrization of Definition \ref{definition_thresholded_strategies}.
-Assume that the seller is welfare-benevolent.
-Then if $\beta_t=\beta_r^{\gamma+t\rho}$,